Tight Bounds for Restricted Grid Scheduling: Properties of Optimal Packings for Restricted Grid Scheduling

-Let $p'$ be the packing obtained from $p$ by switching an item of size $S$ in $b$ with the item of size $L$ in $b'$.
+Therefore $p$ has no empty bins between $b_f$ and $b_\ell$.
+Then a packing $p'$ can be obtained from $p$ by switching an item of size $S$ in $b_f$ with the item of size $L$ in $b_\ell$.
 Note that $p'$ is optimal, since $p$ is.
-Since $b$ contains an item of size $L$, it is not bad in $p'$.
-Furthermore, bin $b$ is not wasteful, since its empty space, which was less than $L$ in $p$, is less than $L + S - L = S$ in $p'$.
-None of the bins in $p$ are wasteful, since $p$ is thrifty, so none of the bins in $p'$ prior to $b$ are wasteful.
+Since $b_f$ contains an item of size $L$, it is not bad in $p'$.
+Since $p$ is feasible, no item packed in bin $b_f$ or later fits in any bin prior to $b_f$.
+The same is true for $p'$, since $p$ and $p'$ are the same prior to bin $b_f$.
+Furthermore, in $p'$, no item packed in a bin after $b_f$ will fit in bin $b_f$, since its empty space, which was less than $L$ in $p$, is less than $L + S - L = S$ in $p'$.

-Let $J$ be the set of items that $p'$ packs into bins up to and including $b$, let $\sigma'$ be the suffix of $\sigma$ following bin $b$, and let $q$ be the packing of $I-J$ into $\sigma'$ that packs every item in $I-J$ into the same bin that $p'$ does.
-Then $q$ is an optimal packing of $I$ into $\sigma$.
-By Corollary \ref{thrift-cor}, there is an optimal thrifty packing $q''$ of $I-J$ into $\sigma'$ that uses the same bins as $q$.
-Let $p''$ be the packing of $I$ into $\sigma$ that packs each item in $J$ into the same bin that $p'$ does and packs each item in $I-J$ into the same bin that $q''$ does.
-Then $p''$ is an optimal thrifty packing.
-But $p''$ has a longer prefix without bad bins than $p$ does.
-Thus, it contradicts the choice of $p$. \end{proof}
+Let $J \subsetneq I$ be the set of items that $p'$ packs into $\sigma' = \langle b_{f+1}, \ldots, b_m\rangle$.
+By the induction hypothesis, there is an optimal packing $q$ of $J$ into $\sigma'$ that contains no bad bins.
+Let $p''$ be the packing of $I$ into $\sigma$ that packs each item in $I-J$ into the same bin that $p'$ does and packs each item in $J$ into the same bin that $q$ does.
+Then $p''$ is an optimal packing without bad bins.
+By induction, the claim is true for all finite sets of items, $I$. \end{proof}